elastic/kibana/src/plugins/console/README.md

 ### Creating definitions
 The [`generated`](https://github.com/elastic/kibana/blob/main/src/plugins/console/server/lib/spec_definitions/json/generated) folder contains definitions created automatically from Elasticsearch REST API specifications.
 See this [README](https://github.com/elastic/kibana/blob/main/packages/kbn-spec-to-console/README.md) file for more information on the `spec-to-console` script.

-Manually created override files in the [`overrides`](https://github.com/elastic/kibana/blob/main/src/plugins/console/server/lib/spec_definitions/json/overrides) folder contain fixes for generated files and additions for request body parameters.
+Manually created override files in the [`overrides`](https://github.com/elastic/kibana/blob/main/src/plugins/console/server/lib/spec_definitions/json/overrides) folder contain additions for request body parameters since those are not created by the script.
+Any other fixes such as documentation links, request methods and patters and url parameters should be addressed at the source.
+That means this should be fixed in Elasticsearch REST API specifications and then autocomplete definitions can be re-generated with the script.

+If there are any endpoints missing completely from the `generated` folder, this should also be addressed at the source, i.e.
+Elasticsearch REST API specifications.
+If for some reason, that is not possible, then additional definitions files can be placed in the folder [`manual`]((https://github.com/elastic/kibana/blob/main/src/plugins/console/server/lib/spec_definitions/json/manual)).

 ### Top level keys
 Use following top level keys in the definitions objects.